Skip to main content

 • Browser-only: Similar decode load, but heavy UI effects can add extra processing.
 If heat rises, drop to 720p and cap fps at 30.

-For long sessions, keep the device off the charger to avoid thermal throttling, echoing guidance in install Android emulator on iPad for productivity.
+For long sessions, keep the device off the charger to avoid thermal throttling, echoing guidance in Android emulator on iPad for productivity.

 Privacy and Data Handling